yusra05/yusra05/README.md

 ➡ *A bit about me* 🌱

-  🎓 I'm currently pursuing Computer Science from the University of Delhi, where I'm honing my coding skills and delving deeper into the wonders of technology.
+  🎓 I'm currently pursuing Computer Science from the University of Delhi.

-➡ *🚀 I have contributed to the open-source community* as a part of  Timechain summer of code and Hacktoberfest.
+➡ *🚀 I have contributed to the open-source* as a part of  Timechain summer of code and Hacktoberfest.

 ➡ *👨‍💻 I recently completed a web development internship* at Bharat Intern.